-Don’t let El Nino winds stop you – with the right gear and a bit of patience, the West Coast delivers big time.
+Don’t let wind and weather scare you – with the right gear and a bit of patience, the West Coast delivers big time.
+Big snapper, kingfish, tuna, marlin, swordfish, and even tropical species such as mahi mahi can be readily found out in the 'wild wild west'.

 Weather aside, Auckland's West Coast has unlimited fishing opportunities.
-While weather conditions should always dictate whether it's safe to head out for a fishing expedition, the west coast takes it to a whole new level.
-The current strong El Nino weather patterns have been creating blustery westerly winds, minimising our opportunities to get out there.
+While climatic conditions should always dictate whether it's safe to head out for a fishing expedition, the west coast takes it to a whole new level.
+The strong El Nino weather patterns can create blustery westerly winds, minimising our opportunities to get out there.
 Factor in work and family commitments and you can be left with precious few opportunities.
-For example, this time last year I managed six trips out through the Manukau Harbour entrance between October and the New Year.
-This time round it has been a measly two only two trips out to some of the best fishing the country has to offer.

 Jamie with a typical snapper from our trip in December.
 While bigger fish are nice to catch, fish this size are prime eating quality and easy to fillet.
 They can also be very abundant.
 So can big fish but not every day.